dart-lang/site-www/src/_guides/language/analysis-options.md

 ### Enabling Dart team recommended rules: lints {#lints}

-The Dart team provides two sets of recommended linter rules.
+The Dart team provides two sets of recommended linter rules in the [lints package][]:

-Two sets of lints are provided by the package:

-Core lints
+Core rules
-: Lints that help identify critical issues that are likely to lead to problems when running or consuming Dart code.
-All code should pass these lints.
+: Help identify critical issues that are likely to lead to problems when running or consuming Dart code.
+  All code should pass these linter rules.

-Recommended lints
+Recommended rules
-: Lints that help identify additional issues that may lead to problems when running or consuming Dart code, and lints that enforce writing Dart using a single, idiomatic style and format.
+: Help identify additional issues that may lead to problems when running or consuming Dart code, and enforce a single, idiomatic style and format.
-All code is encouraged to pass these lints.
-The recommended lints include all the core lints.
+  We recommend that all Dart code use these rules, which are a superset of the core rules.

 To enable one the Dart team's recommended sets of lints, add the [lints package]({{site.pub-pkg}}/lints) as a dev dependency: